-The foodservice industry comprises all types of companies and establishments that provide any kind of gastronomic service or experience apart from home-cooked food.
-Foodservice outlets include restaurants, cafes, bars, street stalls, caterers as well as institutional food services for schools, hotels, hospitals, and airlines.
-In Brazil, one of the main foodservice markets worldwide, this industry is responsible for nearly six out of ten jobs in the tourism sector and accounts for one third of total food retail sales.
+The food service industry comprises all companies and establishments that provide gastronomic service or experience apart from home-cooked food.
+Foodservice includes restaurants, cafes, bars, street stalls, caterers, as well as institutional food services for schools, hotels, hospitals, and airlines.
+In Brazil, one of the major food service markets in Latin America, this industry is responsible for the largest share of tourism jobs and accounts for over half of the revenue in that sector as well.

-Even though the Brazilian traditional cuisine is mostly based on beans, rice, meat and exotic fruits, Brazilian consumers are particularly drawn to fast food restaurants.
-International chains such as McDonald’s and Burger King have become increasingly popular among Brazilians, boosting the expansion of this kind of restaurants over the past years.
-Besides fast food, one of the most popular restaurant formats among Brazilian consumers are self-service establishments, where buyers can choose from a wide variety of dishes, including starters, main courses, and desserts, and pay according to the weight of the food consumed.
+Even though Brazil's traditional cuisine is, for the most part, made up of beans, rice, meat, and exotic fruits, Brazilian consumers are particularly drawn to fast food restaurants.
+International chains such as McDonald’s and Burger King have become increasingly popular among Brazilians, boosting the expansion of this kind of restaurant in the years before COVID-19.
+Besides fast food, Japanese cuisine is by far the favorite ethnic food in the South American nation.
+This preference is linked to the Japanese diaspora in Brazil, which constitutes the nation's largest community outside Japan.

-Pizza also makes one of the most popular meals in the Portuguese-speaking country.
-The city of São Paulo, for example, is known as one of the world’s pizza capitals, harboring almost half of all the pizzerias in operation in Brazil.
-While brands such as Pizza Hut and Dominó’s are among the leading pizza franchises by revenue, Brazilians have also made the all-you-can-eat format known as ‘rodízio’ one of the most popular options for serving the iconic Italian dish.
+Pizza also makes one of the most popular meals in the Portuguese-speaking country, so much so that this food has its official day in Brazil, celebrated on July 10th each year.
+While worldwide renowned brands such as Domino’s Pizza and Pizza Hut are present in the country, Brazilians have also made the all-you-can-eat format known as ‘rodízio’ one of the most popular options for serving the iconic Italian dish.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date